-Eddie suggested Medang Falls in Kuala Kubu Bharu (Selangor) about 90min drive from Kualu Lumpur.
+Eddie had proposed Medang Falls or Lata Medang in Kuala Kubu Bharu (Selangor) about 90min drive from Kualu Lumpur.
 The hike begins near an an Orang Asli (meaning “original” or “natural” people) village, after Kuala Kubu Bharu, with the final few kilometres on a gravel road.
 The track continues along an old gravel road for about 500m, before crossing the Pertak river on a sturdy suspension bridge.
 Note that (so far) everyone is smiling and looking cheerful!

 The walk continues on a well-graded dirt trail for a while, and after about one kilometre a second river (Sungai Luit) is crossed on a far less sturdy steel bridge that requires some careful footwork!